Playing the Lottery and Investing

 2. At the end of the month, put the money in a bank savings account.
 Do not touch this money for any reason.
 After all, you didn’t use it before, you spent it on the lottery, didn’t win, and it was gone.

-3. Every month, keep putting that lottery money in, no excuses.
+3. Every month, keep putting that lottery money in the jar, no excuses.
 Do not stop.

 I’m going to guess that you spent about $20.00 per week on the lottery.
 At the end of the year, you’ll have $1,040.
 At the end of two years, your lottery money will be worth $2,080.
 And just assume that interest rates go up a bit in year 3 and you start earning 2.5% on your money, at the end of year three, you’ll have $3,103.